Skip to main content

 Solution

-NORC is partnering on a new follow-up study to look at state victim compensation programs’ structures, operations, challenges, and successes.
+NORC partnered on a follow-up study to look at state victim compensation programs’ structures, operations, challenges, and successes.

-NORC and the Urban Institute are now partnering on a new NIJ-funded study to update the findings from the 2003 report.
-Our study seeks to answer five research questions:
+NORC and the Urban Institute partnered on a NIJ-funded study to update the findings from the 2003 report.
+Our study sought to answer five research questions:

 1. How are victim compensation programs structured, operated, funded, and utilized today?